Xand-A/Xand-A/README.md

 Hi, I’m a Geospatial Data Scientist from the South East of England.

-I have had close to a decade of experience working in the insurance industry in data roles such as underwriting, pricing and most recently geospatial analysis.
-I've had experience working in front and backend enviroments, and recently I am using Python to develop self service apps for stakeholders removing manual processes
+I have had close to a decade of experience working in the insurance industry in data driven roles such as underwriting, pricing and most recently geospatial analysis.
+I've had experience working in front and back-end environments, and recently I am using Python to develop self service apps for stakeholders removing manual processes

 I recently compeleted the Corndel Data Science academy, with a distinction, and I'm looking to further continue to develop my learning of DS and various languages